 Polymer clay, also called polyclay or fimo, is a modeling material that you can cure or bake at home in your regular oven.
-Today I’m finishing my series on How to Bake Polymer Clay, with a focus on Tips and Tricks for getting the best results when curing your projects.
+Today is a focus on Tips and Tricks for getting the best results when curing (baking) your projects.
 Check out the other articles, too.
 Part 1 was on Choosing your Oven and Part 2 was about Temperature.

 How Long Should I Bake Polymer Clay?